WestDRI/wgpages/content/chapel-gpu.md

 <!-- @assertOnGpu foreach i in 0..0 { -->

 > In Chapel 2.2 there is a new additional attribute `@gpu.assertEligible` that asserts that a statement is
-> suitable for GPU execution, without requiring it to be executed on a GPU.
+> suitable for GPU execution (same as `@assertOnGpu`), without requiring it to be executed on a GPU.